fergalhanley/chromeless.vizamp.com/README.md

 - Add sound effects to animations
 - open up microphone and render sound data to image
 - Time delay to animation or animation takes several seconds
-- Gets sad when not interacted with
+- Gets sad when not interacted with (and return to baseline state)
 - make server accessible online
 -